 More: How to become a mystery shopper

 If you love cars and love getting to the bottom of the odd sounds they sometimes make, a job as a mechanic might be your calling.
 Mechanics inspect, maintain and repair vehicles of all shapes and sizes to keep them in roadworthy condition.

 No degree is necessary if you'd like to make your living as an illustrator, but you will need an artistic flair and an understanding of the latest technology.
 Illustrators create original artwork in a wide range of media, including video, software and print

 The real estate business isn't for everyone.
 But if you have great client relationship skills and have an ability to buy, sell or rent properties, this is the field for you.
 Unlike real estate agents, brokers manage their own real estate businesses.

 13. Police records officer

 This public servant makes sure that police records are stored correctly and are available for handing over to state or federal authorities with a warrant.
-You must be able to pass a criminal background check and prove you are extremely attentive to detail.
+You must be able to pass a criminal background check and prove you are extremely attentive to d